About Southern Synergy

 Affiliated research groups

 Monash Health regularly supports new research in mental health through the provision of Mental Health Research Seeding Grants.
 A number of these small grants are available to support, or seed, research activities in Monash Health Mental Health Services.
 Grants range in size from $2,000 to $5,000.
 Between two to five grants are made initially.
-Personnel employed in adult mental health services in Monash Health are eligible to apply.
+Personnel employed in Child Adolescent and Adult services in Monash Health are eligible to apply.

 The major purpose of the mental health research seeding grant scheme are to: Encourage new mental health research; Encourage new researchers; Improve mental health services, service delivery or treatments to people with a mental illness; and Support preparatory work towards applications for external funding.
 Successful grants are mentored through the project with regular contact and monitoring of milestones by a senior researcher of the Centre.